Granny Flat Estimator NSW | Cost Planning Guide

 - CDC, DA and early concept-stage approval assumptions

-Before You Rely on the Output
+Before You Rely on This Granny Flat Cost Guide

 The calculator provides a rough budget range only.
 Final granny flat cost NSW pricing may change once surveys, planning controls, approvals, services, drainage, retaining and final documentation are reviewed.

-Granny Flat Guide Ranges
+Granny Flat Cost NSW Guide Ranges

 Use the following SCE guide ranges for early planning only: